SooyeonJeung/Calorie_Counter_App/README.md

 ![Feature 3](docs/feature3.png)

 ## R10.
 How to install and use
 Ensure that your server has the ruby installed.
 Refer to [this document](https://www.ruby-lang.org/en/downloads/) for ruby installation.
-Next is to install gem bundler.
-Use the commeand `$ gem install bundler` and `$ bundle install`.
+Next is to install a gem bundler.
+Use the command `$ gem install bundler` and `$ bundle install`.
 The bundler gem will auto-download all other gems installed to use this application.
-In your commend line, input `$ ruby index.rb ` to run the CLI application.
+In your command line, input `$ ruby index.rb ` to run the CLI application.

-The user will be welcomed with a intro message indicating the four menu options.
-The user can select the menu opption that they wish to navigate.
-For each menu options, the prompt will be displayed with available selections so that the user can enter valid input with no doubt.
+The user will be welcomed with an intro message indicating the four menu options.
+The user can select the menu option that they wish to navigate.
+For each menu option, the prompt will be displayed with available selections so that the user can enter valid input with no doubt.

-Error handling is covered in this application by anticipating the potential errors and implementing error handdling tools as mentioned in detail in R7.
+Error handling is covered in this application by anticipating the potential errors and implementing error handling tools as mentioned in detail in R7.

 ### **Dependencies**
 - Ruby